dotnet/csharpstandard/standard/expressions.md

 Two delegate instances are considered equal as follows:

 - If either of the delegate instances is `null`, they are equal if and only if both are `null`.
-- If the delegates have different run-time type, they are never equal.
+- If the delegates have different run-time types, they are never equal.
 - If both of the delegate instances have an invocation list ([§20.2](delegates.md#202-delegate-declarations)), those instances are equal if and only if their invocation lists are the same length, and each entry in one’s invocation list is equal (as defined below) to the corresponding entry, in order, in the other’s invocation list.

 The following rules govern the equality of invocation list entries: